-- 1. The period over which there may be a reasonable expectation of change in the status of HCVs. - 2.
-The period over which it is possible to detect the effects of management strategies and actions; and - 3.
-The risk and intensity of the forestry operations. - 9.4.4 Management strategies and actions are adapted when monitoring or other new information shows that these strategies and actions are ineffective at addressing the maintenance and/or enhancement of HCVs.
-(Adapt IGI 9.4.4)
+- 1. The period over which there may be a reasonable\ expectation of change in the status of HCVs\. - 2.
+The period over which it is possible to detect the effects of management strategies and actions; and

+3. The risk\ and intensity\ of the forestry operations.

+9.4.4 Management strategies and actions are adapted when monitoring or other new information shows that these strategies and actions are ineffective at addressing the maintenance and/or enhancement of HCVs\.

-PRINCIPLE 10: IMPLEMENTATION OF MANAGEMENT ACTIVITIES
+PRINCIPLE 10: IMPLEMENTATION OF MANAGEMENT ACTIVITIES\

-Management activities conducted by or for The Organization for the Management Unit shall be selected and implemented consistent with The Organization's economic, environmental and social policies and objectives and in compliance with the Principles and Criteria collectively.
+Management activities\ conducted by or for The Organization\ for the Management Unit\ shall be selected and implemented consistent with The Organization's economic, environmental and social policies and objectives\ and in compliance with the Principles\ and Criteria\ collectively.
 (New)

-10.1 After harvest or in accordance with the management plan, The Organization shall, by natural or artificial regeneration methods, regenerate vegetation cover in a timely fashion to pre-harvesting or more natural conditions.
+10.1 After harvest or in accordance with the management plan\, The Organization\ shall, by natural or artificial regeneration methods, regenerate vegetation cover in a timely fashion to pre-harvesting or more natural conditions\.
 (New)

 The period required for regeneration is typically shorter for areas to be planted or seeded (artificial regeneration) than areas selected for natural regeneration.
-This Criterion does not give preference to planting as a way to shorten the period for regeneration, because in certain cases, natural regeneration approaches are more suitable.
+This Criterion\ does not give preference to planting as a way to shorten the period for regeneration, because in certain cases, natural regeneration approaches are more suitable.

-- 10.1.1 Harvested sites are regenerated in a timely manner to maintain environmental values.
-(Adapt IGI 10.1.1) - 10.1.2 Regeneration activities are implemented in a manner that: - 1.
-Is suitable to recover or improve overall pre-harvest or natural forest composition and structure; or - 2.
-According to the best available information, promote or enhance the resilience of the future stand while considering climate change.
-(Adapt 10.1.1 & 10.1.2) - 10.2 The Organization shall use species for regeneration that are ecologically well-adapted to the site and to the management objectives.
-The Organization shall use native species and local genotypes for regeneration, unless there is clear and convincing justification for using others.
-(C10.4 C4). - 10.2.1 Species chosen for regeneration are ecologically well-adapted to the site, are native species and are of local provenance, unless clear and convincing justification is provided for using non-local genotypes or non-native species.
-(Adopt IGI 10.2.1) - 10.2.2 Species chosen for regeneration are consistent with the regeneration objectives.
-(Adopt IGI 10.2.2) - 10.3 The Organization shall only use alien species when knowledge and/or experience have shown that any invasive impacts can be controlled and effective mitigation measures are in place.
-(C6.9 and C10.8 V4) - 10.3.1 An alien species is used only when direct experience or the results of scientific research demonstrate that the species is not invasive.
-(Adapt IGI 10.3.1) - 10.3.2 The introduction of all new alien species shall be carefully monitored to prevent the spread of invasive species and controlled measures shall be implemented, if necessary.
-(Adapt IGI 10.3.3) - 10.3.3 Management activities are implemented in cooperation with regulatory bodies and/or experts where these exist, with the aim to minimize or control the most significant negative impacts of invasive alien species that were not introduced by The
+- 10.1.1 Harvested sites are regenerated in a timely manner\ to maintain environmental values\. - 10.1.2 Regeneration activities are implemented in a manner that: - 1.
+Is suitable to recover or improve overall pre-harvest\ or natural forest\ composition and structure; or - 2.
+According to the best available information\, promote or enhance the resilience\ of the future stand\ while considering climate change. - 10.2 The Organization\ shall use species for regeneration that are ecologically well-adapted to the site and to the management objectives\.
+The Organization\ shall use native species\ and local genotypes\ for regeneration, unless there is clear and convincing justification for using others.
+(C10.4 C4). - 10.2.1 Species chosen for regeneration are ecologically well-adapted to the site, are native species\ and are of local provenance, unless clear and convincing justification is provided for using non-local genotypes\ or non-native species\. - 10.2.2 Species chosen for regeneration are consistent with the regeneration objectives\.

-Organizationbut that are within the scope of The Organization's management activities.
-(Adapt IGI 10.3.4)

-- 10.4 The Organization shall not use genetically modified organisms in the Management Unit.
-(C6.8 V4) - 10.4.1 Genetically modified organisms (GMOs) are not used.
-(Adopt IGI 10.4.1) - 10.5 The Organization shall use silvicultural practices that are ecologically appropriate for the vegetation, species, sites and management objectives.
-(New) - 10.5.1 Silvicultural practices which are suited to to the site and its associated fauna and flora, as well as to management objectives, are implemented.
-(Adapt IGI 10.5.1)
+- 10.3 The Organization\ shall only use alien species\ when knowledge and/or experience have shown that any invasive impacts can be controlled and effective mitigation measures are in place.
+(C6.9 and C10.8 V4) - 10.3.1 An alien species\ is used only when direct experience or the results of scientific research demonstrate that the species is not invasive. - 10.3.2 The introduction of all new alien species\ is carefully monitored to prevent the spread of invasive species\ and controlled measures are implemented, if necessary. - 10.3.3 Management activities\ are implemented in cooperation with regulatory bodies and/or experts\ where these exist, with the aim to minimize or control the most significant\ negative impacts of invasive\ alien species\ that were not introduced by The Organization\ but that are within the scope of The Organization's\ management activities\. - 10.4 The Organization\ shall not use genetically modified organisms\ in the Management Unit\.
+(C6.8 V4) - 10.4.1 Genetically modified organisms\ (GMOs) are not used. - 10.5 The Organization\ shall use silvicultural practices that are ecologically appropriate for the vegetation, species, sites and management objectives\.
+(New) - 10.5.1 Silvicultural practices which are suited to the site and its associated fauna and flora, as well as to management objectives\, are implemented.